ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

   - If object is not in write set, create a copy of it in the write set
 - **Commit**:
   - Lock all objects of read- and write-set
-  - Check that all objects in the sets provice a time stamp $\leq$ birthdate of the transaction, ortherwise abort
+  - Check that all objects in the sets provide a time stamp $\leq$ birthdate of the transaction, ortherwise abort
   - Increment and get the value $T$ of the current global lock
   - Copy each element of the write set back to global memory with timestamp $T$
   - Release all locks and return

 ### Isolation Methods
-**Strong Isolation**: transation guarantess are still maintained.
+**Strong Isolation**: transaction guarantess are still maintained.
 **Weak Isolation**: transaction guarantees are not maintained.

 ### Nestings